librenms/librenms/doc/Extensions/Alerting.md

 As an example, if you wanted to test template ID 10 against localhost running rule ID 2 then you would run:

-`./scripts/test-template.php -t 10 -d localhost -r 2`
+`./scripts/test-template.php -t 10 -d -h localhost -r 2`

 If the rule is currently alerting for localhost then you will get the full template as expected to see on email, if it's not then you will just see the template without any fault information.